 In 2006, a former Russian spy called Alexander Litvinenko was taken critically ill after drinking some tea at a local café.
-He was taken into hospital and died 2 days later sparking the UK to try and find out what had happened to him.
+He was taken into hospital and died two days later, sparking the UK to try and find out what had happened to him.
 A real-life spy thriller started to take place in the heart of London.
-There were some clues as to what had killed Litvinenko – all his hair had fallen out, and he had developed black spots on his skin, signs for one type of poisoning – radiation sickness.
+There were some clues as to what had killed Litvinenko - all his hair had fallen out, and he had developed black spots on his skin: signs of one type of poisoning – radiation sickness.

-The UK police and MI5 quickly broke out the GM tubes and traced the radiation throughout London, tracking the killer’s rout as small flecks of radioactive material had fallen off during travel.
-They examined the tea and found that it contained 0.2g of Polonium – 210, a radioactive material that gives off alpha radiation and can sometimes still be found in smoke detectors.
-But if this was able to kill someone in only 2 days, is it safe to be using in your home?
+The UK police and MI5 quickly broke out the GM tubes and traced the radiation throughout London, tracking the killer’s route, as small flecks of radioactive material had fallen off during travel.
+They examined the tea and found that it contained 0.2 g of polonium-210, a radioactive material that gives off alpha radiation and can sometimes still be found in smoke detectors.
+But if this was able to kill someone in only two days, is it safe to be used in your home?
 Surprisingly, the answer is yes – very safe!
 In this activity, we will be looking at the different devices that use radiation and how we can go about using it safely.

-Smoke detectors now commonly use a source of radiation called Americium.
+Smoke detectors now commonly use a source of radiation called americium.
 It is an alpha emitter with quite a low activity.
 It works by creating a flow of electrons in the air powering it.
-When the smoke gets in the way, this flow of electron is stopped an the alarm goes off.
+When the smoke gets in the way, this flow of electrons is stopped and the alarm goes off.

 Is it safe?

-First of all, α can only travel up to 15cm in air – so unless you are very tall, the smoke detector on your ceiling will not expose you to radiation.
+First of all, alpha particles can only travel up to 15 cm in air – so, unless you are very tall, the smoke detector on your ceiling will not expose you to radiation.

-Secondly, it only takes paper to stop α and the smoke detector is surrounded by thick layers of plastic.
+Secondly, it only takes paper to stop alpha radiation, and the smoke detector is surrounded by thick layers of plastic.

-Thirdly, α is only dangerous to you if you get it inside your body – so don’t eat your fire alarm.
+Thirdly, it is only dangerous to you if you get it inside your body – so don’t eat your fire alarm.

-Finally, is it safe to have a low emitter of radiation in your house that cannot cause you any harm, or no smoke detector?
-Think about the benefits of having a smoke detector vs the risk of the radiation – what would you prefer?
+Finally, is it safer to have a low emitter of radiation in your house that cannot cause you any harm, or no smoke detector?
+Think about the benefits of having a smoke detector versus the risk of the radiation – which would you prefer?

-β is used for measuring the thickness of metal sheets during their manufacture.
+Beta particles are used for measuring the thickness of metal sheets during their manufacture.
 It makes sure that the sheets don’t get too thick or too thin so they can be used for their intended purpose.
 There is a detector on one side of the metal and a source of radiation on the other.
-If the sheet gets too think, the count will go down and the rollers will get thinner.
+If the sheet gets too thick, the count will go down and the rollers will get thinner.
 If the sheet is too thin, the count will go up and the rollers will have to get further apart.